 Propagating awareness of Indigenous medicines and traditions is a key step to healing the relationship between people, the environment, and all the inhabitants of Mother Earth.
 This perspective is rooted in our ancient Filipino pre-colonial belief system of Animism, defined as the interconnected relationship of self to all beings, Ancestors, the elements, and the cosmos.

-Our mission is to make Filipino Ancestral healing methods accessible to all, for the promotion of cultural preservation and environmental rehabilitation.
+Our mission is to make Filipino Ancestral healing methods accessible for the wellness of all.
+We stand in support for causes devoted to cultural preservation and environmental conservation.

 Herbalaria is a certified Los Angeles Green Business, proudly supporting and sourcing from Philippine local farms, local businesses in Los Angeles, and from our own urban farm.